Creating an accessible home-based cardiac rehab service.

 We then created a storyboard to give more emotion to these interactions, to be used as a reference when interviewing stakeholders to give them a good sense of what our service might look like.

 As the only designer on the team I managed the creation of MVP.
-I created an app network map, wireframed each screen, created a design system, taught teammates how to use Figma to prototype apps, created the majority of the MVP), and ensured a unified UX system.
-See below for app network map.
+I created an app network map, wireframed each screen, created a design system, and created all screens in Figma.

 After deciding which screens we were creating for the MVP, created a wireframe reference document for my teammates who were helping with the MVP.
 This document had a rough sketch wireframe of each screen.